How Does Whole Life Insurance Work?

 Whole Life vs. Term Life

-As you begin to research your life insurance options, you’ll most likely come across the two main types of life insurance: term life insurance and whole life insurance.
+As you begin to research your life insurance options, you’ll most likely come across the two main types of life insurance: term vs whole life insurance.
 Here are their basic definitions:

 Term life insurance: This is insurance you buy to cover a specific term, such as 10 or 20 years.
 These policies do not accumulate cash value.
 Premiums tend to be lower because of the likelihood that you will outlive the policy.
 When the policy expires, you must buy another term and pay higher premiums if you still wish to have life insurance.

-Whole life insurance: This is insurance you buy for the length of your life.
+Whole life insurance: What is whole life insurance policies’ biggest benefit over term?
+This is insurance you buy for the length of your life.
 Unlike term insurance, whole life policies don’t expire.
 The policy will stay in effect until you pass or until it is canceled.
 The initial cost of premiums is higher than it is with term insurance because of the length of the policy.
 However, part of the premiums you pay builds up into cash value, which you can use later in life.
 With whole life insurance, the policy you buy at age 40 remains with you.
 Whole life insurance is often referred to as “permanent” insurance.

 Here’s a chart showing the key differences between the two types of policy.